fkirc/capacitor-build-safety/README.md

 `Error: android/app/src/main/assets/public/webbuild_commit.json does not exist.
 Did you forget to build/sync with Capacitor?`

+Beside of native app-builds, `capsafe` is also usable for browser-based tests that run against the last web-build (to ensure that browser-based tests are always running against the latest commit).

 ## Integration Manual

 Instead of calling `capsafe` directly, you should integrate it into your existing build scripts.